alykes/azure.waf/section-2/2-appGW_WAF.md

     - verified content checker bots
     - validated miscellaneous bots

-- Unknown
+- **Unknown**

 Unknown bots are user agents without additional validation.
-Unknown bots also include malicious IP addresses that are sourced from Microsoft Threat Intelligence feed’s medium confidence IP Indicators of Compromise.
+Unknown bots also include malicious IP addresses that are sourced from **Microsoft Threat Intelligence** feed’s **medium confidence** IP Indicators of Compromise.

 The WAF platform actively manages and dynamically updates the bot signatures.

-When Bot protection is enabled, it blocks, allows, or logs incoming requests that match bot rules based on the configured action.
+When Bot protection is enabled, it **blocks**, **allows**, or **logs** incoming requests that match bot rules based on the configured action.
 It blocks malicious bots, allows verified search engine crawlers, blocks unknown search engine crawlers, and logs unknown bots by default.
-You can set custom actions to block, allow, or log different types of bots.
+You can set custom actions of different types of bots to:
+    - block
+    - allow
+    - log

 You can access WAF logs from a storage account, event hub, log analytics, or send logs to a partner solution.